stefan-it/stefan-it/README.md

 * 11.10.2023: New launch of hmBench project: it benchmarks Historical Multilingual Language Models such as [hmBERT](https://huggingface.co/hmbert), [hmTEAMS](https://huggingface.co/hmteams) and [hmByT5](https://huggingface.co/hmbyt5), see [here](https://github.com/stefan-it/hmBench).

-* 25.05.2023: New project: Historic Multilingual and Monolingual ELECTRA Models is released [here](https://github.com/stefan-it/hmELECTRA).
+* 25.05.2023: New project: Historical Multilingual and Monolingual ELECTRA Models is released [here](https://github.com/stefan-it/hmELECTRA).

-* 25.05.2023: Several ByT5 Historic Language Models are released under [hmByT5 Preliminary](https://huggingface.co/hmbyt5-preliminary) and [hmByT5](https://huggingface.co/hmbyt5) are released on the Hugging Face Model Hub.
+* 25.05.2023: Several ByT5 Historical Language Models are released under [hmByT5 Preliminary](https://huggingface.co/hmbyt5-preliminary) and [hmByT5](https://huggingface.co/hmbyt5) are released on the Hugging Face Model Hub.
               More information can be found [in this repository](https://github.com/stefan-it/hmByT5).

 * 06.03.2023: Updated Ukrainian ELECTRA repository, see [here](https://github.com/stefan-it/ukrainian-electra).